jon-lester/redux-typescript/README.md

 At this point, although I've added the react-redux-starter package to the project, I'm purposely avoiding using any shortcuts it provides so that I can better understand the nuts and bolts of setting up the actions and reducers and the store.

-### The First Challenge!

-Nearing the end of stage 1 I ran into a problem.
-If I'm logged in as a given user, but then delete the user, I need to immediately log out.
-However - users are managed in my Data slice, but the login state is managed in my System slice.
-I therefore needed to somehow cause the Data reducer's `DELETE_USER` action to also dispatch an action to the System reducer (or so I thought).

-This StackOverflow post provided two possible solutions: https://stackoverflow.com/questions/40900354/updating-state-managed-by-another-reducer

-- Modify the System reducer to also respond to the DELETE_USER action and update the System data store accordingly.
-- Use a thunk to bind the two actions together into a new function-action, and call that instead.
-- (Or a third option, which would be to assume a design error in the way the stores are split, and move the appropriate state to facilitate this case, however I'd prefer to keep login details in the System store, and I'd also prefer to solve this another way as this could be a legitimate requirement in a real app.)

-### Type Safety
+#### Type Safety

 An objective of this test app was to attempt to leverage TypeScript for type-safety for all state, reducers, actions, and so on.
 This turned out to be easier than expected - a link on the Redux site gave a huge headstart on setting up the types correctly: https://redux.js.org/recipes/usage-with-typescript

+However - I later found out that the guide is not the whole story by any means - Redux provides various types to apply to its common structures, such as `Action<TypeOfAdditionalPayload>`, and `ActionCreator<ActionType>`.
+I highly recommend reading Redux's `index.d.ts` file to see what's there.

+(To be fair, inference was doing a great job without explicit type definitions for many of the store's artifacts, which is likely the aim of the above guide, but it's worth knowing how things are defined either way.)

-#### Type-safety for dispatch functions
+#### Type-safety for the dispatch map

 I ran into one minor annoyance while following the above guide, which is that it was necessary to manually add the dispatch functions to the container component's props for them to be recognised by the type system and intellisense.
-This made it necessary to update the list of dispatch functions in two places - once inline with the `connect()` call, and once for the app's props interface.
-(Or technically three, but I'm not counting the import statements!)
+This made it necessary to update the list of dispatch functions in two places - once inline with the `connect()` HOC, and once for the app's props interface.

 I got around this by moving the dispatch map out of the `connect()` call and into a constant: